kataya/3d-cities-template/README.md

 # 3d-cities-template

 This is an Esri ArcGIS solution template for the creation, maintenance, visualization and analysis of 3D cities.
-It contains the 3D Urban Information Model file geodatabase schema, geoprocessing tools, map and globe documents, example data and detailed workflow documentation helping you to build a 3D City.
+It contains the 3D City Information Model file geodatabase schema, geoprocessing tools, map and globe documents, example data and detailed workflow documentation helping you to build a 3D City.

 [![App](https://github.com/Esri/3d-cities-template/raw/master/3d-cities-template.png "Zoning Designer results in the Web Viewer")] (http://www.arcgis.com/home/group.html?owner=ArcGISTeam3DCities&title=ArcGIS%20for%203D%20Cities)

 ## Features
 * Apps for City Data Management, City Asset Editing, Zoning Validation and other processes
-* Tools for loading Local Government & CityGML 1.0 data into the ArcGIS 3D Urban Information Model
+* Tools for loading Local Government & CityGML 1.0 data into the ArcGIS 3D City Information Model
 * Provides 3D Editing tools for buildings, trees and other objects
 * Complete workflow for 3D visualization and analysis of zoning regulations